-Pull on those boots and head out for a walk in the Dales
+Roll out of bed and head straight out for a walk in the stunning Dales

 There is no better way to appreciate the true beauty of our Yorkshire Dales location than by getting out there on foot.
-You'll discover a whole host of natural delights including waterfalls, wildlife, rivers and forests.
+You'll discover a whole host of natural delights including waterfalls, wildlife, rivers and forests right on the doorstep of your luxury lodge.

 There are many interesting and varied ways to walk into Richmond from our site but by far the most satisfying and rewarding is this charming river walk that takes you into the heart of the town along the river Swale, with some spectacular riverside glades and classic views of the castle and town itself.